The highlights of Cambodia, Laos and Vietnam.

 Hoi An also offers hectic markets selling souvenirs, silks, handicrafts, antiques and art, as well as a glorious beach famous for its warm sea and irresistible seafood stalls.

-Stay: Two nights at Anantara, Hoi An.
+Stay: Two nights at Anantara Hoi An Resort (Deluxe Riverview Suite)

 After breakfast you’ll drive over to Danang Airport for your flight back to Saigon.
 The Old Post Office designed by Gustave Eiffel, the red brick cathedral, Dong Khoi Street and the Palace of Reunification form part of a city tour that will also reveal the Chinese district of Cholon and the Thien Hau Temple.